One of today’s prime trends – blockchain technology – has the remarkable potential to empower other mega-trend, artificial intelligence.

 AI certification courses have seen more people enrolling in them lately to get a better understanding of how AI might affect their field of work.

-Even as the difference between artificial intelligence and machine is becoming more evident, blockchain technology remains in the shadows with not much known about its influence.
+Even the difference between artificial intelligence and machine is becoming more evident.
+Along with this, blockchain technology is also taking the centerstage in the tech-driven world.

 So what is it about blockchain that makes it useful for AI?